Data protection impact assessment (DPIA)

 1. What is a data protection impact assessment?

-3. How to carry out a DPIA
+4. How to carry out a DPIA

-4. Download our template
+5. Download our template

 What is a data protection impact assessment?

-A data protection impact assessment (DPIA) is a process that helps you:
+It's a process that helps you:

-• Identify and minimise data protection risks
+• Identify and reduce the risks of data processing

 • Comply with accountability obligations under the UK GDPR

-The ICO recommends that you provide staff training on DPIAs.
+The Information Commissioner's Office (ICO) recommends that you provide staff training on DPIAs.
 Not every staff member will need to know about them, but make sure that anyone responsible for making decisions on data processing knows when to conduct a DPIA and how to do it.